GhanaNLP/nkrane-translator/README.md

-# TC Translator (Terminology-Controlled Translator)
+# TC Translate (Terminology-Controlled Translation System)

 A Python package that extends Google Translate with terminology control.
 It first substitutes domain-specific terms with IDs, translates the  text, then replaces the IDs with approved translations.